 For example, as I was pitching Facebook advertising management services via email it didn’t work well for me (though I know it works well for others) whereas when I pitched writing copy via email I landed great projects.

-One way to speed up the selection process (if you even want to specialize) is by asking people that might be familiar with an industry or service/skill that you are interested in, out to coffee.
+One way to speed up the selection process is by asking people that might be familiar with an industry or service/skill that you are interested in, out to coffee.

 When people understand that you come from a place of learning they are usually happy to answer questions you’ll have.

 How to know if you’ve found “your thing”